dzhou8/Endplay/data/README.md

-This folder contains KingBase2019-pgn, a dataset of 2.2M master-level chess games.
+This folder contains LumbrasGigaBase, a free master-level database of 15M+ games.
 This raw data is too large to store on github.
-You can download the full dataset from [https://archive.org/details/KingBase2019]
+You can download the full dataset from [https://lumbrasgigabase.com/en/] At the time or writing, we chose to only use 2024 data from [https://lumbrasgigabase.com/en/download-in-pgn-format-en/].